Rei-SwitchBot/faq/en-us/Pan Tilt Cam 2K.md

 4. we would appreciate if you could provide us with the following information.

 Video that doesn't turn on when plugged in

 ---
-### Troubleshooting SwitchBot Pan/Tilt Cam Plus 3K Frequently Goes Offline

-Thank you for reaching out to us.
-We sincerely apologize for any inconvenience this may have caused and appreciate the opportunity to assist you.
-Regarding this issue, could you please check the following points?
-1. If you have other SwitchBot cameras, please check if they are also experiencing the same issue.
-If so, it may be worth reviewing your home Wi-Fi connection.
-2. If only the Pan Tilt Cam Plus 3K is frequently losing connection, please try placing the camera within 3 meters of your router to see if this improves stability.
-3. Check if there are any other wireless electronic devices near the camera that could be causing interference.
-You can try moving the camera to a different location or adjusting its angle to see if that helps.
-4. Try switching your phone’s Wi-Fi network or using mobile data to see if the camera still disconnects.
-5. Please check if the number of devices connected to your home Wi-Fi router has reached its limit.
-6. Restart your Wi-Fi router.

----